kawaicheung/book-on-naming-things/manuscript/0_C_WhatMakesANameGood.md

-# FINAL: What Makes a Name Good?
+# What Makes a Name Good?

 So what does a good name *look* like?
 As with most things in programming, it depends.